-Land Use Co mpatibility Guideline Niagara Indigenous Engagement Proactive engagement with Indigenous communities that may be affected by or interested in a planning or development proposal is recommended, early in the planning or development process, if compatibility is a concern.
+Land Use Cor mpatibility Guideline Niagara Region Review Comments Indigenous Engagement Proactive engagement with Indigenous communities that may be affected by or interested in a planning or development proposal is recommended, early in the planning or development process, if compatibility is a concern.
 This engagement should help to inform compatibility studies.
 This guidance applies to planning authorities as well as proponents, as engagement should be considered as early as the OP stage.
-This guidance does not alter engagement and/or consultation that may be required through the Planning Act, provincial plans (e.g. A Place to Grow), EAA, or other legislation and regulations, and regardless of those requirements, proponents should always consider the need for engagement to inform compatibility studies.
-Appendix D Sector-Specific Considerations Included in the Guideline This section provides additional considerations for specific sectors which are within the scope of this Guideline, which have had history of ongoing and frequent complaints.
+This guidance does not alter engagement and/or consultation that may be required through the Planning Act, provincial plans (e.g. A Place to Grow), EAA, or other legislation and regulations, and Appendix D regardless of those requirements, proponents should always consider the need for engagement to inform compatibility studies.
+Sector-Specific Considerations Included in the Guideline Дрении В This section provides additional considerations for specific sectors which are within the scope of this Guideline, which have had history of ongoing and frequent complaints.
 The following sections provide information and an overview of programs that may provide insight into adverse effects from these key sectors.
 Note that this section provides considerations for adverse effects specifically related to noise, dust and odour emissions.
-Planning authorities will also need to consider other potential adverse effects, such as the potential for groundwater and surface water contamination, which are not discussed specifically in this section. and dumps is provided in Appendix E Composting and Industrial Anaerobic Digestion Facilities ra Region Review Com ments
+Planning authorities will also need to consider other potential adverse effects, such as the potential for groundwater and surface water contamination, which are not discussed specifically in this section.
+In addition to the guidance provided below on these sectors, guidance related to land uses near landfills and dumps is provided in Appendix E Composting and Industrial Anaerobic Digestion Facilities